 In 1942, Anne Frank moved into a secret annex concealed by a custom-built bookcase.
-80 years later, people were still facing growing antisemitism, racism and inequality.
+Eighty years later, people were still facing growing antisemitism, racism and inequality.
 To tell their stories, I helped with this massive project to transform Anne Frank's iconic bookcase into an AR app, serving as a portal for users to step inside the true-to-life rooms of Anne Frank herself and four young people suffering from modern day persecution, whose stories were told through personal objects and audio testimonials, with a sole aim to fight discrimination through education.

-, Adweek, AdAge Editor's pick, Koffietijd (Dutch Morning Show), LINDA.nl, FWA Site of the Day, TechCrunch App of the Week.
+Highlighted by Little Black Book, Adweek, AdAge Editor's Pick, Koffietijd (Dutch Morning Show), LINDA.nl, FWA Site of the Day, TechCrunch App of the Week.

 Recognized 4x at Cannes Lions, 5x at D&AD, 10x at One Show, 5x at ADC Global, 1x at ADC*E, 4x at ADCN, Winner at Webby Awards, 1x at Gerety Awards, 4x at Cresta Awards.